claceio/docs/content/docs/Configuration/security/index.md

 in the config file.
 If the value is undefined or empty, then a random password is generated and is used as the admin password for that server session.
 The password being used is displayed on the stdout of the server startup.
 This will change on every restart.

-To configure a fixed value for the admin user password, use the helper command
+To configure a fixed value for the admin user password, use the `password` helper command:

 ```bash
 clace password
 ```

-To generate a random password.
+to generate a random password.
 This will print out the password and its bcrypt value to the screen.
-Save the password in your password manager and add the bcrypt has to your config file.
+Save the password in your password manager and add the bcrypt hash to your config file.

-To use a particular value for the admin password, run
+To use a particular value for the admin password, run:

 ```bash
 clace password --prompt